Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified seven projects potentially affecting this region.
-Notable ones are INNOVA Shailer Park, Daisy Hill Estate by Mirvac, Hyperdome Redevelopment at Loganholme, and River Gardens Estate - Stages 3 & 4.
-The following details those most relevant:.
+AreaSearch identified seven projects likely to impact the area, with key ones being INNOVA Shailer Park, Daisy Hill Estate by Mirvac, Hyperdome Redevelopment in Loganholme, and River Gardens Estate - Stage 3 & 4.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.